open/close all folders

-- All There in the Manual (this clan first appeared in the "Rise of the Jaal'darya" Daydream story, and then certain details were confirmed canon to the DT universe by the writer.)
+- All There in the Manual: This clan first appeared in the "Rise of the Jaal'darya" Daydream story, and then certain details were confirmed canon to the Drow Tales universe by the writer.

 - The collapse trapped many Sarghress troops on the surface and cut them off from the rest of Chel.

 - Taking advantage of this, Diva'ratrika had the Sharen led by Sarv'swati attack the weakened Sarghress.